🌶️ Bird’s Eye Chilli- From Bush to Sauce

 5. Pour rest into ice cube trays and freeze.
 Once solid, transfer to a freezer bag or container.

-By keeping a tray of chili cubes in the freezer, you’ll always have a burst of heat ready — even in the colder winter months.
-Just top up the jar in the fridge when it runs low, and there will always be chili sauce waiting for your cooking or to be added into dips.
+By keeping a tray of chilli cubes in the freezer, you’ll always have a burst of heat ready — even in the colder winter months.
+Just top up the jar in the fridge when it runs low, and there will always be chilli sauce waiting for your cooking or to be added into dips.

-A Little Tip: Give your chilies their own ice cube tray, as they love to leave a little of their colour and spice behind.
-REMEMBER - These chilis are hot, hot, hot so will your sauce be!!!
+A Little Tip: Give your chillies their own ice cube tray, as they love to leave a little of their colour and spice behind.
+REMEMBER - These chillis are hot, hot, hot so will your sauce be!!!

 Next